- 5:1 ratio

-The Porcupine is Saskatchewan’s most-northerly river, and starts at Selwyn Lake on the border with the Northwest Territories.
-It is considered the premier river trip in Saskatchewan and is a clear, wild river which rushes for 150 km southward - from its headwaters, to where it joins the Fond du Lac River just before cascading into Black Lake.
+The Porcupine is Saskatchewan’s most northerly river.
+It is considered the premier river trip in Saskatchewan and is a clear, wild river which rushes for 150 km from its headwaters, to where it joins the Fond du Lac River.
 Large falls and rapids drop through black gorges and over large granite boulders and smooth, gray gneiss.
 Called “Dead Man’s River” by the Dene people for its rugged lower canyon, the trip is not for the faint of heart.
 It has incredible scenery and some very picturesque waterfalls.

-There are quite a few rapids that you can't run, and numerous ones that you can.
-It is an excellent river for photography and offers exciting opportunities for shots of canoes crashing through large waves, to fantastic landscapes.
-This “Land of Little Sticks” will always surprise you - around the next corner you may find a perfect crescent beach, a massive rock slide, or quintessential taiga.
+There are numerous rapids that you can run and some which must be portaged.
+It is an excellent river for photography and offers exciting whitewater opportunities and fantastic landscapes.
+This “Land of Little Sticks” will always surprise you – around the next corner you may find a perfect crescent beach, a massive rock slide, or quintessential taiga.
 It’s as close to a mountain setting as you will find in Saskatchewan!
-Since few people paddle the river, it is unlikely that you'll see others as you travel.
-Bald eagles, bears, moose, and (possibly) caribou can be seen.
+Since few people paddle the river, it is unlikely that you’ll see others as you travel.

 Click here to access a detailed trip package with an itinerary and a full list of inclusions and exclusions.

 |Mon.
 July 18 - Fri.
 July 29, 2022||$5,195 CAD until Oct 31, 2021*||Book Now|